SAP Articles

 Example: A retail company implements an SAP-based inventory system.
 No one considers how real-time transactions will affect database performance.
 On launch day, the system slows down, causing massive delays in order processing.

-5. User Adoption is Make or Break
+5. User Adoption can Make or Break your Project

 The best system in the world is useless if no one uses it.
 If resistance isn’t identified early, the project becomes a waste.